Intimacy and Time: Reflections on Helping a Haiti Orphanage Go Solar

 Next morning: Our hearts are open now.
 We embrace the people there as family when we can.
 But, we have work to do, and we are encountering new problems at every turn.

-Three containers arrived at the Orphanage, still sealed from the port.
+Three containers arrived at the Haiti orphanage, still sealed from the port.

 Obstacle one: Find a means of cutting the seal.
 Soon, we had a hack saw.
 Mission accomplished.
 The logistics firm that packed the containers made mistakes, and the journey is rough coming up La Montagne.
 We find the container with the batteries a jumbled mess.
 However, my first voltage check on the batteries showed a higher state of charge than expected.
 I read 6.29VDC.
 This is closer to 50% state of charge than 30%.
 So, we have good batteries.
 I could sleep.